collective/collective.recipe.rsync/README.txt

 synchronize data between two locations, via the ``rsync`` program.

-It was originally created to make it easier to synchronize ``Data.fs`` files between production and development environments.
+It was originally created to make it easier to synchronize ``Data.fs`` files between Plone production and development environments.
 But you can use it to synchronize any tree of data e.g. ZODB blob files, and so on.

 Currently, it assumes you have a UNIX-based operating system and that